Salah856/AWS_WhitePapers_Summary/Automating PeopleSoft Environments in the AWS Cloud.md

 For example, the Amazon ECS task definition might combine a web and app container into a single task which can be monitored and managed by Amazon ECS.

+### Scalable Production Deployment

+Production environment deployments are built to allow the online transaction processing application, process scheduler, and integration brokers to be decoupled into separate Amazon ECS services.

+This allows each component to be scaled independently.
+The following are some examples of methods you can use to scale your production environments up or down to meet your business needs.